okeeffdp/snowflake-vscode/README.md

 # snowflake-vscode

-This extension will highlight keywords and functions for the [Snowflake](https://www.snowflake.com/) flavour of SQL in Sublime Text 3.
+This extension will highlight keywords and functions for the [Snowflake](https://www.snowflake.com/) flavour of SQL in VSCode.

 ## Features